Oscilloscope types: Dual-beam oscilloscope

 A dual-beam oscilloscope was a type of oscilloscope once used to compare one signal with another.
 There were two beams produced in a special type of CRT.

 Unlike an ordinary "dual-trace" oscilloscope (which time-shared a single electron beam, thus losing about 50% of each signal), a dual-beam oscilloscope simultaneously produced two separate electron beams, capturing the entirety of both signals.
 One type (Cossor, UK) had a beam-splitter plate in its CRT, and single-ended vertical deflection following the splitter.
-(There is more about this type of oscilloscope near the end of this article.)
+(More about this type of oscilloscope appears near the end of this article.)

 Other dual-beam oscilloscopes had two complete electron guns, requiring tight control of axial (rotational) mechanical alignment in manufacturing the CRT.
 In the latter type, two independent pairs of vertical plates deflect the beams.
 Vertical plates for channel A had no effect on channel B's beam.
 Similarly for channel B, separate vertical plates existed which deflected the B beam only.

 On some dual-beam oscilloscopes the time base, horizontal plates and horizontal amplifier were common to both beams (the beam-splitter CRT worked this way).
 More elaborate oscilloscopes like the Tektronix 556 and 7844 could employ two independent time bases and two sets of horizontal plates and horizontal amplifiers.
 Thus one could look at a very fast signal on one beam and a slow signal on another beam.

 Most multichannel oscilloscopes do not have multiple electron beams.
 Instead, they display only one trace at a time, but switch the later stages of the vertical amplifier between one channel and the other either on alternate sweeps (ALT mode) or many times per sweep (CHOP mode).
 Very few true dual-beam oscilloscopes were built.

 With the advent of digital signal capture, true dual-beam oscilloscopes became obsolete, as it was then possible to display two truly simultaneous signals from memory using either the ALT or CHOP display technique, or even possibly a raster display mode.